Code-Cause-Collective/studytimer.io/CONTRIBUTING.md

    **Note**: Keeping your commits small and meaningul is encouraged.

+   **Note**: Please write commit messages following the Conventional Commits specification, particularly by using a [commit message with a scope](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-scope-and--to-draw-attention-to-breaking-change).

 8. Push your branch to your remote fork:

    ```bash
    git push -u origin my-fix-branch-issue-id
    ```

-9. In GitHub, send a pull request to `studytimer.io:main`.
+9. In GitHub, send a pull request to `Code-Cause-Collective/studytimer.io:main`.

 ### Reviewing a Pull Request